navcoin/NavHub/content/news/2019-02-27-next-lite-wallet-preview-available.md

 <https://www.navexplorer.com/community-fund>

 That’s all for this week.
 Don’t forget that you can receive the weekly report by email.
-If you would like to be added to the mailing list, please sign up here.
+If you would like to be added to the mailing list, please [sign up here](http://eepurl.com/cGq92z).

+And if you want your project included in the community news, jump on the [NavCoin Discord](https://discord.gg/y4Vu9jw) and post it to the #weekly-update channel.

 The NavCoin Core team